 FATMAP difficulty grade

-Affectionately referred to as *Pitchell* by locals, this 60+ mile route showcases some of North Carolina's finest singletrack along the [Mountains to Sea Trail](https://fatmap.com/routeid/40888/), tours some of the best views around Asheville, and draws in countless runners each year hoping to lay their stake at the current [Fastest Known Time (FKT)](https://fastestknowntime.com/route/pitchell-nc).
+Affectionately referred to as "Pitchell" by locals, this 60+ mile route showcases some of North Carolina's finest singletrack along the [Mountains to Sea Trail](https://fatmap.com/routeid/40888/), tours some of the best views around Asheville, and draws in countless runners each year hoping to claim the current [Fastest Known Time (FKT)](https://fastestknowntime.com/route/pitchell-nc).
 To officially complete Pitchell, one must first [summit Mount Pisgah](https://fatmap.com/routeid/134213/mount-pisgah) from the Blue Ridge Parkway.

 While the mileage isn't officially factored into the route, the only way to reach the summit is via hike or run.

 In a similar fashion, the route ends atop the observation platform on Mount Mitchell, which requires a short walk on pavement down to the parking lot.
 For most, running Pitchell entails an early morning (or late night) start.

 Top times hover around the 12-hour mark, while mere mortals often allocate upwards of 20 to 24 hours to complete the trek.

 As such, headlamps are required no matter how fast you are, and a water filter is necessary if you do not have a support vehicle.